Public Sector Enhancements

 The Pandemic and a Flexible Housing Payment System

 The eviction moratorium was not rent forgiveness.
 When tenants took advantage of it, they owed the delayed rent.
-After the moratorium expires on June 30, 2021, current and back rent is due, and some may not be able to pay it and then be evicted.
+After the moratorium expired on June 30, 2021, current and back rent was due, and some were unable to pay it and were evicted.
 A Census Bureau survey from June 23 to July 5, 2021 found that over 7.4 million Americans were not current on rental payments.
-About half of them said it is “very likely” or “somewhat likely” they will be evicted over the following two months.

 Most of the residents will have moved from unstable, problematic housing.
 For some, their home’s environment significantly disadvantaged them in their efforts to increase their income.
 The stable, good quality home and environment this policy will provide will facilitate income increases, so government subsidy costs will significantly decline with time.
 However, I will assume that incomes remain the same each year to determine maximum costs for the program.